 - Warren Thomas, principal at the Atlanta-based Meunier Carlin & Curfman law firm.

-The group is expected to hold its inaugural meeting in February.
-Meeting agendas, meeting minutes, and other resources related to the EPA Public User Group will be available on this page in the future.
+Meeting agendas, meeting minutes, and other resources related to the EPA Public User Group are posted on this page when available.